enku/unittest-fixtures/README.md

 Fixtures(r=241, g=146, b=42, hex_color='#f1922a')
 ```
 > [!NOTE]
-> Although the fixture functions are anonymous, the fixtures themselves should ge given
+> Although the fixture functions are anonymous, the fixtures themselves should
-> names.
+> be given names.
 Otherwise the fixture name will be `'<lambda>'`.

 ## The `fixtures` kwarg may be overridden